The Truth: Gujarat 2002: Authenticity

 Journalist B G Verghese described the report as "nothing short of a bombshell ... too well-documented to have been faked, as alleged.
 The effect was numbing."

 There were two contradictions between the report and official records.
 Bajrangi and Richard both claimed that Modi visited Naroda Patiya a day after the violence to thank them.
 Official records showed that Modi did not make any such visit.
 India Today called their claims as "boastful lies".
 Also in the report, one VHP activist said a police superintendent promised to kill five Muslims and fulfilled it during the violence in the Dariapur area.
 Official records showed that the superintendent was not posted in the given location.

 On 5 March 2008, the National Human Rights Commission of India directed the Central Bureau of Investigation to authenticate the video evidence uncovered by the Tehelka report.
 The CBI investigated the raw video footage and the equipment used to create it, and interviewed 14 of 18 "persons belonging to different Hindu outfits like VHP, Bajrang Dal, RSS and Gujarat Police [who] have been shown making revelations."

 In October 2009, the CBI responded to the NHRC by issuing a report stating that "No Evidence of editing, alteration and tampering has been detected in the audio video recordings and their respective voice track recorded in the DVDs" and that "[Forensic Science Laboratory staff] have stated that on the basis of the result of the examination of the exhibits by them, it is clear that the recordings in the Sting Operation are authentic."
 After interviewing the subjects of the videos, the CBI reported, "Most of the above mentioned persons have stated that they were approached by some person / persons and that they have talked on the subject of Gujarat Riots which is the subject matter of the sting operation."

 One video showed Babu Bajrangi saying that he and his men killed 91 Muslim men and women at Naroda Patiya.
-He further said that they raped a pregnant women, slit open her womb, and threw her and the foetus into a fire.
+He further said that they raped a pregnant woman, slit open her womb, and threw her and the foetus into a fire.
 Bajrangi denied these charges.
 In 2010, the doctor who performed post mortem on the bodies at the time during the violence, testified before a special court.
 The court identified the deceased woman and found only evidence of 100 percent burns on her body during the post mortem.